sammyoguzhan/sqlsrv-crud/README.md

 # sqlsrv-crud
-a crud filr for sqlsrv function in PHP
+a crud file for sqlsrv function in PHP